 There aren’t necessarily good or bad net working capital ratios, but there are some guidelines that can help paint a clearer picture of where your company sits.

 - A Net Working Capital Ratio of 2+: In the earlier example, the net working capital ratio was four.
 Perhaps the numbers looked good on paper—you’ve got positive free cash flow—but anything greater than two really means you’ve likely got money sitting around that could be used to fuel the growth of your company.
-You’ll want to put it to use.
+An example of this would be holding onto too much inventory, where funds could have been used more effectively.

 Why is Net Working Capital Important?